indutny/blog.ng/src/d.sea-of-nodes.md

 Translation to machine code is very easy from this form.
-We just replace `iXX` identifiers with CPU register names (in some sense, CPU registers are sort of variables, but CPU has just fixed amount of them, so we need to be careful to not run out of them), and generating machine code for each instruction, line-by-line.
+We just replace `iXX` identifiers with CPU register names (in some sense, CPU registers are sort of variables, the CPU has a limited amount of registers, so we need to be careful to not run out of them), and generating machine code for each instruction, line-by-line.

-[CFG][10] has data-flow relations, it also has ordering, so we can do both data-flow analysis and machine code generation out of it... but optimizing it, moving things around blocks is very complicated and error-prone.
+To recap, [CFG][10] has data-flow relations and also ordering.
+This allows us to utilize it for both data-flow analysis and machine code generation.
+However, attempting to optimize the CFG, by manipulating the blocks and their contents contained within it, can quickly become complex and error-prone.

 Instead, Clifford Click and Keith D. Cooper [proposed to use][11] an approach called **sea-of-nodes**, the very topic of this blog post!

 ## Sea-of-Nodes

 Remember our fancy data-flow graph with dashed lines?
-These lines is what makes that Intermediate Representation **sea-of-nodes**.
+Those dashed-lines are actually what make that graph a **sea-of-nodes** graph.

 Instead of grouping nodes in blocks and ordering them, we choose to declare the control dependencies as the dashed lines in a graph.
 If we will take that graph,